The Lending and Secured Finance Review: Taiwan

 When a receivable or a contractual right is transferable, security over the receivables or contractual rights is taken normally by way of a secured assignment in favour of the lender.
 A service of notice of the assignment to the obligor of the receivable or the contractual right is required for perfection.
 To create a pledge over receivables, the pledgee and the pledgor must enter into a written agreement.
 In addition, the receivables must be identifiable according to the content of the pledge agreement.
 Further, the obligor should be notified of the creation of the pledge for the pledgee to be able to claim the pledge against the obligor.

-According to the new amendments to the Company Act, a public company should issue share certificates, whereas a private company may determine whether to issue share certificates.
+According to the Company Act, a public company should issue share certificates, whereas a private company may determine whether to issue share certificates.
 In addition, a company issuing share certificates may issue them in scripless form or in certificated form.
 To create a pledge over shares in certificated form, a written agreement is required.
 The certificates of the pledged shares shall be duly endorsed and delivered by the pledgor to the pledgee.
 Furthermore, the company issuing the shares shall be notified of the creation of a pledge to register the pledge on the shareholders' roster.
 The creation of a pledge is valid between the pledgee and the pledgor when the certificates of the shares have been endorsed and delivered to the pledgee.
 Without a notice to the issuing company, the creation of the pledge cannot be claimed against the company.

 To create a pledge over listed shares in scripless form, which are traded and transferred through the book-entry system of the Taiwan Depository & Clearing Corporation, the pledgor and the pledgee have to sign a form prescribed by the Taiwan Depository & Clearing Corporation and have the pledge registered with it.